renovatebot/renovate/docs/usage/self-hosted-configuration.md

 If you use `binarySource=docker|install` read the section below.

-A user can only write to their own home directory.
-If you override the home directory, so that your user has no home directory, then we implicitly redirect it to our user (`1000`).
-To get another userid working you need to override the default group, because we made the home directory writeable by the root group.
+If you need to change the docker user please make sure to use the root (`0`) group, otherwise yu'll get in trouble with missing file and directory permissions.

 Like this: